Moridrin/MP-SSV-Frontend-Members/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/ssv-frontend-members` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the SSV Options->Frontend Members screen to configure the plugin
+1. Use the SSV Options->Users screen to configure the plugin
 1. (Make your instructions match the desired user flow for activating and installing your plugin.
 Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==